-Students must be prepared to be worked on and to work on their partner in return.

-In order to receive a grade for this course, students must be able to apply and remove wax safely, effectively and efficiently on all areas of the face and body to a standard that is acceptable to the industry.
+- Students must be prepared to be worked on and to work on their partner in return. - In order to receive a grade for this course, students must be able to apply and remove wax safely, effectively and efficiently on all areas of the face and body to a standard that is acceptable to the industry. - Missed Tests: Any student who is absent from a scheduled theory or practical test will receive a zero.